-With regard to regulations on dominance, the Act on Prohibition of Private Monopolisation and Maintenance of Fair Trade (Act No. 54 of 14 April 1947), as amended (AML), has two concepts, which are private monopolisation and unfair trade practices.
+With regard to regulations on dominance, the Japanese Anti-Monopoly Law of 1947, as amended, (AML) has two concepts, which are private monopolisation and unfair trade practices.

 Article 3 of the AML provides that no undertaking shall engage in private monopolisation or unreasonable restraint of trade.
 While the second half of article 3, which prohibits unreasonable restraint of trade, covers horizontal activities such as cartels and bid rigging, the first half of article 3, which prohibits private monopolisation, primarily covers unilateral conduct by dominant firms.
-Article 2, paragraph 5 of the AML defines "private monopolisation" as business activities that exclude or control the business activities of other undertakings, thereby causing, contrary to the public interest, a "substantial restraint of competition" in any particular field of trade.
+Article 2, paragraph 5 of the AML defines 'private monopolisation' as business activities that exclude or control the business activities of other undertakings, thereby causing, contrary to the public interest, a 'substantial restraint of competition' in any particular field of trade.
 From this definition, it is recognised that there are two types of conduct: exclusionary private monopolisation and private monopolisation by control.
-This concept comes from the US Sherman Act and is different from the concept of "abuse of dominant position".
+This concept comes from the US Sherman Act and is different from the concept of 'abuse of dominant position'.

 Article 19 of the AML prohibits unfair trade practices, which mainly cover unilateral conducts similar to but not the same as private monopolisation.
-Unfair trade practices are defined by article 2, paragraph 9 of the AML and the Designation of Unfair Trade Practices promulgated by the Japan Fair Trade Commission (JFTC) and the conduct they cover includes, for example, predatory pricing, exclusionary dealing, tying, refusal to deal, discriminatory treatment, and abuse of superior bargaining position.
-Unfair trade practices apply not only to dominant firms unlike the case of private monopolisation but also to non-dominant firms; however, the JFTC has been more successful in establishing such cases against firms with meaningful or significant market power, considering the impact of their conduct on the relevant market.
+Unfair trade practices are defined by article 2, paragraph 9 of the AML and the Designation of Unfair Trade Practices promulgated by the JFTC and the conduct they cover includes, for example, predatory pricing, exclusionary dealing, tying, refusal to deal, discriminatory treatment, and abuse of superior bargaining position.
+Unfair trade practices apply not only to dominant firms unlike the case of private monopolisation but also to non-dominant firms; however, the Japan Fair Trade Commission (JFTC) has been more successful in establishing such cases against firms with meaningful or significant market power, considering the impact of their conduct on the relevant market.

 The types of conduct covered by private monopolisation and unfair trade practices overlap substantially.
-The JFTC tends to apply private monopolisation to a limited number of cases where the conduct in question creates a more serious adverse impact on competition, typically the conduct of a firm with a larger market share (also, see question 6 for the different levels of anticompetitive effect required for private monopolisation and unfair trade practices).
+The JFTC tends to apply private monopolisation to a limited number of cases where the conduct in question creates a more serious adverse impact on competition, typically the conduct of a firm with a larger market share (also, see the answer to question 6 for the different levels of anti-competitive effect required for private monopolisation and unfair trade practices).